Trump election probe grand jury hears from Raffensperger - NewsBreak

 Trump election probe grand jury hears from Raffensperger

-Georgia's top election s official appeared Thursday before a special grand jury investigating whether former President Donald Trump and others illegally tried to meddle in the 2020 election in the state.
+ATLANTA — (AP) — Georgia's top elections official appeared Thursday before a special grand jury investigating whether former President Donald Trump and others illegally tried to meddle in the 2020 election in the state.

 Secretary of State Brad Raffensperger was summoned to the Fulton County courthouse where the special grand jury has been meeting, according to a subpoena obtained by The Associated Press through an open records request.
 Other subpoenas seek documents and testimony from five other people in his office.